AlgoGenesis/C/Heaps/Minimum Heap/README.md

 Use Case: Min-Heaps can efficiently merge multiple sorted arrays into a single sorted array.
 Example: In external sorting (used when data is too large to fit into memory), Min-Heaps help merge sorted chunks of data.

-## Event Simulation Systems:

-Use Case: Min-Heaps are useful in event-driven simulation systems to determine the next event to process.
-Example: In a network packet simulation, events might include packet arrivals or departures.
-A Min-Heap can be used to process events based on their timestamps, ensuring the simulation proceeds in chronological order.
 ---